-Based on his extensive experience as a senior executive and board member in the pharmaceutical and healthcare sectors, the Corporate Governance and Nominating Committee concluded that Dr.Sigal is qualified to serve on our Board of Directors.
-Dr. Sigal recused himself from the Corporate Governance and Nominating Committee's deliberations concerning his nomination.
+Based on his extensive experience as a senior executive and board member in the biotechnology, pharmaceutical and healthcare sectors, the Corporate Governance and Nominating Committee concluded that Mr. Noble is qualified to serve on our Board of Directors.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RE-ELECTION OF ELLIOTT SIGAL TO THE BOARD OF DIRECTORS
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RE-ELECTION OF JAMES NOBLE TO THE BOARD OF DIRECTORS